Ryah/SDV-Downgrader/README.md

 ### _**I don't know why I wrote this in Batch.
-I daily drive Pop_OS.
-I had to use WINE just to bugtest this.**_
+I use Pop_OS.
+I had to use WINE just to bugtest this.
+I was not prepared.**_

 # Stardew Valley Downgrader

-## A Batch script to automate downloading older versions of Stardew Valley for speedrunning.
+A Batch script to automate downloading older versions of Stardew Valley for speedrunning.

-## Windows 10 v1803+ Only.
+**Windows 10 v1803+ Only.**
-### Uses tar and curl which were added in that version.
-If you've updated your Windows 10 at all since April 2018, you're good to go.
+**Uses tar and curl which were added in that version.
+If you've updated your Windows 10 at all since April 2018, you're good to go.**

 ## Usage
 Download the [latest version](https://github.com/Ryah/SDV-Downgrader/releases/tag/Release) and double click the .bat file